murraykruger88/MyCV/README.md

 ## Contents
 This repository consists of:
-1. An index.html
+1. An index.html file.
 2. A javascript file.
 3. A css file.
+4. A jpeg (my profile picture).
-4. A README.md
+5. A README.md

+## Installation & Usage
+This repository is not intended to be installed or used by others.

+###### Credits
+Thank you to everyone at https://www.hyperiondev.com/